grackle-project/grackle/doc/source/Installation.rst

 .. [#f2] CMake boolean variables map a variety of values to ``true`` (e.g. ``1``, ``ON``, ``TRUE``, ``YES``, ``Y``) and a variety of values to ``false`` (e.g. ``0``, ``OFF``, ``FALSE``, ``NO``, ``N``).

 .. [#f3] If you are simply following the above compilation instructions, you definitely don't need to worry about the distinction between a single-configuration generator (e.g. Makefiles and standard Ninja) and multi-configuration generators.

+.. [#f4] Aside: performing these 2 separate CMake builds compiles the source files the same number of times as the Classic build system.
+         Behind the scenes, the classic build system always compile each source file twice (once with position independent code and once without).